ArcBlock/abtnode-docs/src/router/what-is-router/index.md

 #### System URLs

-Each time you install a Blocklet from the marketplace, Blocklet Server will automatically generate a new subdirectory that includes a system URL to ensure the node and the blocklet can communicate.
+Each time you install a Blocklet from the Store, Blocklet Server will automatically generate a new subdirectory that includes a system URL to ensure the node and the blocklet can communicate.
 System URLs also give you useful information about each blocklet including any available interfaces, the subdirectory, the current status of the blocklet and a link manage the blocklet.

 ![](./images/system-url.png)